wouterroose-tech/jolk/doc/jolk-book.md

 *Primary Initialiser Expansion*: A compiler convenience that automatically injects assignment instructions at the start of object creation.

-*Predicate Assertion*: A message signifier (? / ?\!) that merges a state query with a logical expectation, allowing the compiler to branch execution directly from the message intent without procedural negation.
+*Predicate Assertion*: A message signifier (`?` / `?!`) that merges a state query with a logical expectation, allowing the compiler to branch execution directly from the message intent without procedural negation.

 *Reified Blocks*: Closures treated as sovereign blocks of execution that maintain a persistent connection to their environment of origin.

-*Receiver Retention*: A stack manipulation protocol (DUP instructions) that ensures self is returned after interacting with Java void methods.
+*Receiver Retention*: A stack manipulation protocol (`DUP` instructions) that ensures self is returned after interacting with Java void methods.

 *Semantic Casing*: A core lexical rule where the first character's casing determines an identifier's role: Uppercase for Meta-Objects (Types) and lowercase for instances (Variables).

 *Semantic Flattening (Intrinsification)*: The process where the compiler identifies high-level "Logic Idioms" and collapses them into raw JVM opcodes to achieve zero-overhead performance.

-*The Signature Fence*: A semantic boundary where the return type determines if a method implicitly returns self or requires an explicit return (^).
+*The Signature Fence*: A semantic boundary where the return type determines if a method implicitly returns self or requires an explicit return (`^`).

 *Structural Concurrency*: The transformation of Java's high-performance concurrent infrastructure into a fluid, receiver-centric experience.

-*Structural Typing*: A rigorous type system that verifies behavioural protocols via conjunctions (&), ensuring that objects are matched based on both syntactic signature and explicit semantic identity.
+*Structural Typing*: A rigorous type system that verifies behavioural protocols via conjunctions (`&`), ensuring that objects are matched based on both syntactic signature and explicit semantic identity.

 *Unified Message-Passing*: Every interaction—from arithmetic and object instantiation to control flow—is defined as a formal message between a receiver and a selector, thereby collapsing Cyclomatic Complexity.

-*Virtual Static Dispatch*: An architecture where classes are reified as singleton instances of a MetaClass, allowing class methods to participate in inheritance.
+*Virtual Static Dispatch*: An architecture where classes are reified as singleton instances of a `MetaClass`, allowing class methods to participate in inheritance.

 *Zero Token Ambiguity*: A structural design ensuring every parsing decision is resolved with a single token of lookahead

-*Modifiers*: Jolk distinguishes Value Stability (constant) from structural constraints (final), utilising public defaults for types and methods to maximise Structural Density—reflecting the industrial reality of 80%—while enforcing Encapsulation through a private default for fields; however, Meta Constants permit direct access through Import Lenses.
+*Modifiers*: Jolk distinguishes Value Stability (`constant`) from structural constraints (`final`), utilising public defaults for types and methods to maximise Structural Density—reflecting the industrial reality of 80%—while enforcing Encapsulation through a private default for fields; however, Meta Constants permit direct access through Import Lenses.

 ## Heritage & Foundation